mike4e/habitat/README.md

 ## Gotchas
 * login to the Ubuntu instances with "ubuntu" used not "ec2-user"
 * terraform was not able change the description of a security group
-   * terraform  to remove the sg but as it was in use it just times out and never does anything
+   * terraform was unable to remove the security group because it was in use
+* ansible would not run against the `habitat` host group, but only worked when specifying the individual hosts
+   * it seemed to not like the password for the ssh key when using the group, even though it was fine when run against the host

 ## Resources
 * https://docs.aws.amazon.com/cli/latest/reference/